avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ![](/uploads/screenshot-from-2021-02-23-19-08-47.png)

-As you can see, it's impossible to get a continous array of white cells because they will be killed off by the overpopulation rule.
-Completely dark areas are stable in life. the end result will be a higher contrast, but slightly darkened version of monalisa.
+As you can see, it's impossible to get a continuous array of white cells because they will be killed off by the overpopulation rule.
+Completely dark areas are stable in life.
+The end result will be a higher contrast, but slightly darkened version of monalisa.
 At higher resolutions, this effect is not as apparent.

 ### Scaling Up

+This problem is well suited for parallelization.